twilio-professional-services/flex-project-template/plugin-flex-ts-template-v2/src/feature-library/canned-responses/README.md

 # canned-responses

-The Canned Chat Responses feature helps demonstrate how Agents can select from a pre-determined list of chat responses from within the CRM panel or Task Canvas within Flex.
+The Canned Chat Responses feature helps demonstrate how Agents can select from a pre-determined list of chat responses from within the CRM panel or Message Input Actions within Flex.
 The canned responses are returned from a Twilio Serverless function, which is contained within the `../../../../serverless-functions/src/functions/features/canned-responses/flex/chat-responses.js` file.

 The JSON object of canned responses is broken down into categories, with the various responses nested under each category.
 To see the raw JSON structure of the payload, please [see the file](../../../../serverless-functions//src/assets/features/canned-responses/responses.private.json) located in the `assets` folder.